mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2022/2022-07-30-remove-link-underlines-from-epub-files-with-calibre/index.md

 ---
-title: "Remove Link Underlines from EPUB Files with Calibre"
+title: 'Remove Link Underlines from EPUB Files with Calibre'
-date: "2022-07-30"
+date: '2022-07-30'
 categories:
-  - "coding"
+  - 'coding'
 tags:
-  - "calibre"
+  - 'calibre'
-  - "ebooks"
+  - 'ebooks'
-  - "epub"
+  - 'epub'
-  - "tutorial"
+  - 'tutorial'
 ---

 Some [EPUB](https://en.wikipedia.org/wiki/EPUB) documents may display links with an annoying underline in the [calibre](https://calibre-ebook.com/) viewer or your e-book reader.